Master of Science (M.S.) Major in Construction Management (Non-thesis Option)

 TECH 5310.
 Product Design and Development.

-This course provides an overview of the new product realization process.
-The focus is on the steps of systematic product design including problem identification, product planning, conceptual design, and embodiment design.
+This course provides an overview of the new product realization process, focusing on systematic product design, including problem identification, product planning, conceptual design, and embodiment design.
 Standard CAD tools are employed for product modeling.
-Prerequisite: TECH 2310 with a grade of "C" or better or instructor approval.

-Application of computer hardware and software to the design of products and systems; geometric modeling; engineering computational methods; overview of engineering analysis software which may include finite element analysis, manufacturing simulation, solidification modeling, and rapid prototyping.
+This course teaches the application of computer hardware and software to the design of products and of systems.
+Specific topics include geometric modeling, the development of computational methods, and an overview of engineering analysis software.
+Additional topics may include finite element analysis, manufacturing simulation, solidification modeling, and rapid prototyping.

 Grade Mode: Standard Letter